cybardev/cybardev.github.io/content/blog/year-so-far-4-0825.md

 ## Honourable Mentions

-Here are some things I did this year, but either don’t have much to talk about, or have moved on from.
+Here are some things I did this year, but either don’t have a lot to talk about, or have moved on from.
 Regardless, the experiences I got from working on them have become a part of me, and I learned a lot, so I wanted to at least mention them.

 ### HabitMap